joepie91/node-bitmask-flags/README.md

 ## Donate

-My income consists entirely of donations for my projects.
+Maintaining open-source projects takes a lot of time, and the more donations I receive, the more time I can dedicate to open-source.
 If this module is useful to you, consider [making a donation](http://cryto.net/~joepie91/donate.html)!

-You can donate using Bitcoin, PayPal, Gratipay, Flattr, cash-in-mail, SEPA transfers, and pretty much anything else.
+You can donate using Bitcoin, PayPal, Flattr, cash-in-mail, SEPA transfers, and pretty much anything else.
+Thank you!

 ## Contributing